JackMurrie/JackMurrie.github.io/README.md

-A blog for some of my personal and universiyt projects!
+A blog for some of my personal and university projects!

 ## Credits